Another-Joy/Lead-Leadger/Unnamed Wargame/Units/US/Vehicles/M8 Coyote.md

-Light, Fast Jeep, with the primary function of transporting infantry
+Light, Fast Jeep, with the primary function of fast point capture

 | M   | A   | C   | H   |
 | --- | --- | --- | --- |